By Leslie Tippell | Sonoma Valley Sun The SUN Thursday, January 2, 2014

 Even though the abundance of beautiful homes abound, when I first moved to Sonoma the homes that I was most drawn to, the ones that I found most interesting were off of 2nd Street East.
 The neighborhood offers an eclectic mix of Craftsman, Bungalows, Cottages, Traditional and Spanish colonial houses both old and new that gives you a feel for California cool architecture at its best.

-As an architectural color designer and specialist, my area of expertise is creating color palettes; selecting paint color, masonry brick, windows, roof tile, hardscape and landscape theming to create a complete package.
+As a color design specialist, my area of expertise is creating color palettes; selecting paint color, masonry brick, windows, roof tile, hardscape and landscape theming to create a complete package.
 When I revisited the eastside neighborhood, camera in hand, I zeroed on five homes that really have it all together.

 As with luck would have it, I also had the good fortune to photograph these homes all spruced up for the holidays.
 Of course the one thing that all these homes have in common is beautiful landscaping, which is like the icing on the cake.
 With the leaves turning and many beautiful fall colors still in abundance, here’s hoping these exquisite exteriors well inspire you as well.

 684 Second Street East:

 This has to be one of favorite homes in all of Sonoma.
 An adorable, lap sided Traditional cottage with a warm grey exterior, deep red shutter accent, and charcoal color front door off set by a brick paver entryway.
 Beautiful contrast of gray and red to pop the color.

 Craftsman perfection – another one of my favorite things.
 Dark chocolate brown shingles with dark green accent color.
 Moroccan arches, varied rough and uneven brick columns accented with green roof shingles.
 Can you say texture!